 If you try this out you will discover that what happens is that the map first displays in the usual default starting position and then automatically pans to the specified location.

 The General Method

 There are lots of properties that you can adjust to change the view but you can look these up in the documentation.

 The general principle is:

 - create or get the object you need to control the aspect of the Earth display.
 Creation is usually by using a create method of the Earth object.

 - set it to be a property on the Earth object

 Also notice that most objects have a create method and most properties have set and get methods.

-Also notice that as many properties are objects it is often the case that a get method returns and object and a set method is use to store an object.
+Also notice that as many properties are objects in their own right and it is often the case that a get method returns an object and a set method is use to store an object.